gitlabhq/gitlabhq/doc/user/project/clusters/runbooks/index.md

 step-by-step guide depending on the condition or system.

-Modern implementations have introduced the concept of an "executable runbooks", where along with a well define process, operators can execute code blocks or database queries against a given environment.
+Modern implementations have introduced the concept of an "executable runbooks", where, along with a well-defined process, operators can execute pre-written code blocks or database queries against a given environment.

 ## Nurtch Executable Runbooks